Africa Executive Committee

 I stand for excellence and for exceeding the benchmark.

 My goals are to achieve standard systems and processes across our African practice, which support our client service teams in delivering seamless quality services, and to build a world-class finance team.

 Over and above his operational responsibilities, Mike was the Lead Client Service Partner on a number of listed entities in the Manufacturing, Mining and Tourism sectors.
-He was appointed the Chief Financial Officer of Deloitte Southern Africa on 1 June 2014.
-Further to this role, Mike is the Chief Operating Officer for Central, East and West Africa and he serves on both the Southern Africa Board and Pan Africa Board of Partners and Directors.
+He was appointed the Chief Financial Officer of Deloitte Southern Africa on 1 June 2014 and the Africa Chief Financial Officer on 1 June 2015.
+Further to this role, Mike is the Chief Operating Officer for Central, East and West Africa and he serves in his ex-officio capacity on the Southern Africa Board and Africa Board of Partners and Directors.

 Reputation and Risk Leader

 My goal is to find the appropriate balance between risk management and the achievement of sustainable growth for Deloitte.

 Mike Comber joined the firm in 1973.
 He studied through the University of Natal Durban and qualified as a Chartered Accountant in 1979.
 He spent two years working in the United States and United Kingdom in the early 1980s and upon his return to South Africa was appointed as an Audit Partner in 1985.